- If you are a citizen of the EU, the EEA (Iceland, Liechtenstein and Norway), or Switzerland, you can enter Estonia without a visa.

 - If you are a citizen of a non-EU country and would like to work in Estonia for a short time (up to 6 months in a year), you should apply for a D-visa.
 Before applying for a D-visa, your employer should register your short-term employment with the Estonian Police and Border Guard Board.

-If you wish to settle in Estonia permanently, you can also apply for a long-term temporary residence permit created to make settling and fulfilling the required criteria for a permanent residence permit easier.
+If you wish to settle in Estonia permanently, you can also apply for a temporary residence permit for settling permanently created to make settling and fulfilling the required criteria for a permanent residence permit easier.